What could Iran do if Trump pulls out of nuclear deal?

-BEIRUT (Reuters) - President Donald Trump is expected to pull the United States out of the Iran nuclear agreement on May 12.
-Tehran signed the Joint Comprehensive Plan of Action, with China, France, Germany, Russia, Britain, and the United States in 2015.
+BEIRUT (Reuters) - U.S. President Donald Trump will announce on Tuesday whether he will withdraw from the Iran nuclear deal.
+Tehran signed the Joint Comprehensive Plan of Action, with China, France, Germany, Russia, Britain and the United States in 2015.

 Here are some possible scenarios: